OliveNaza23/Techstudio-website-Doc/README.md

-# Getting Started with Tech-studio App
+# Getting Started with Techstudio App

 This project can be previewed Live [Click Here To View](https://tsacademy.vercel.app/).